Use Aurora HDR for free for 14 days.

 • Finally, hold the meter in front of your subject with the lumisphere facing the camera and press the measure button.

-Once you’ve done that, you’ll be able to see the correct shutter speed on your meter’s screen.
+Once you’ve done that, you’ll be able to see the correct shutter speed on your screen.
 Change the shutter speed on your camera and you’re good to go.
-You’ll only need to take a new reading if the light changes.
+You’ll only need to take new light meter readings if the light changes.

 To use the handheld meter with a flash, first set up the ambient exposure.